data-integrations/wrangler/docs/directives/write-as-csv.md

 # Write as CSV

-The `write-as-csv` directive converts a record into CSV format.
+The WRITE-AS-CSV directive converts a record into CSV format.

 ## Syntax